anouarjlidi/AgateApps/docs/api.md

 The same kind of requirement is also added to `PierstovalApiBundle` so be sure you don't face any issue in debugging the webservices results.

+## Problems that you may encounter

+If CORS requests fail, be sure that all domains are set.

+Also, make sure that `always_populate_raw_post_data` is set to `-1` because Ajax requests are made with a raw payload encoded in JSON, and some PHP configurations need this to avoid populating the `$HTTP_RAW_POST_DATA` var, which is deprecated, and the deprecation may trigger an error that would send text to the browser before sending the response, and not allow the application to send the correct CORS headers.